Winning With EIRCODE

 This ultimately removes the guesswork of finding addresses, not just good news for the Irish but a grand development for any business that holds Irish address data.

 What does EIRCODE look like and how does it work?

 An Eircode is made up of seven digital alphanumeric code which is made up of two compositions

 Part 1 – The Routing Key: consisting of three characters that define the main principal postal delivery location or town

-Part 2 – The Unique Identifier: As each home or business has their own Eircode, the unique identifier is used to distinguish one address or premise from another.
+Part 2 – The Unique Identifier: As each home or business has its own Eircode, the unique identifier is used to distinguish one address or premise from another.

 Who is using Eircode after its launch?

-Many other companies have also adapted to Eircode’s, for its benefits to their business and their customers, some these include Tesco, Domino’s Pizza, Electric Ireland, Curry’s PC world and Power city.
+Many other companies have also adapted to Eircode, for its benefits to their business and their customers, some of these include Tesco, Domino’s Pizza, Electric Ireland, Curry’s PC world and Power city.

 The large mixture of businesses shows its usage to be very widespread through different sectors, we can no doubt demonstrate Eircode’s addition to better quality location data and information allowing for greater accuracy, routing, measuring and overall business operations and ROI.

 For more information on how Eircode data services can benefit your business efforts, contact us